creichlin/webgpu/README.md

 If maintaining panic-free code is essential for your needs, there exists a `Try` variant for most methods, such as `TryWriteBuffer(...) error`, which allows you to handle errors without panics.

+### WASM

+Error handling in the browser's WebGPU implementation is often asynchronous.
+For instance, an invalid WGSL shader file will not immediately return an error or throw an exception from `CreateShaderModule`.
+Some errors do cause synchronous exceptions, such as missing required properties.
+This library attempts to address these by catching synchronous exceptions in `Try` methods, but some validation errors, like an invalid `usage` attribute for buffer creation, might be missed.

 ## Prebuild libraries

 This repository uses prebuild libraries provided by `wgpu-native`.
 All libraries combined are more than 512mb in size,